cveto/consul-on-google-cloud/README.md

 - Enabling ACL on all servers locked down the nodes, no tokens were valid.
 Debugging this was N O T  E A S Y .
 Make sure to do it gradually, starting with the server.

 - Custom services seem to be discovered no problem.
 The actual consul service however...

+- When you Log in (or logout) to the web protal, refresh the website.
+If you don't do that, the website will tell you you are loged in but you will not see the services the token allows you to see.

 ## Screenshot
 <img src="README/screenshot.png" alt="Screenshot2">